VasiliuIonela/Portfolio/README.md

 # Portfolio
 ## About me
 My name is Ionela Vasiliu.
 I have started to take an interest in the software testing area.
 My goals are to improve and develop testing knowledge and technical skills, to reach the level of performance that I am capable of, in order to be a good tester.
 I would like to share my evolution in this field, starting from scratch.
-## Skills
+## Tech Skills
 **Testing**
-* can perform static amalysis on the UI
+* Can perform static amalysis on the UI
-* can be a part of a review analysis
+* Can be a part of a review analysis
-* can perform functional testing on web applications
+* Can perform functional testing on web applications
-* gained hands-on experience by testing applications created for educational purposes
+* Gained hands-on experience by testing applications created for educational purposes
-* can create test cases and execute them in a test management tool
+* Can create test cases and execute them in a test management tool
-* can create bug reports for the defects found and link them with the appropriate requirement
+* Can create bug reports for the defects found and link them with the appropriate requirement
-* can analyze efficiently functional documentation and point out the right questions to ensure that defects are found early
+* Can analyze efficiently functional documentation and point out the right questions to ensure that defects are found early
-* can apply test design techniques, such as: boundary value analysis, equivalence paritioning, to derive test cases
+* Can apply test design techniques, such as: boundary value analysis, equivalence paritioning, to derive test cases
-* can make API requests in Postman- beginner level.
+* Can make API requests in Postman- beginner level.
-* can create database in MySQL- beginner level.
+* Can create database in MySQL- beginner level.

 ## Tools
 * JIRA
 * Zephyr for JIRA
 * Postman for API
 * My SQL

+## Soft Skills
+* Since I have started to explore Testing area, I have improved my analitic skills.
+* I am ambitious, focused on my daily/weekly tasks.
+* I pay attention to details(it is in my nature, a representative trait).
+* Team work player.
+* Punctual.
+* As a hobby, I am an energic person, I like to train in the gym almost daily, I love walking.

 ## Examples of my work
 **Final Project for ITF MAnual and Automation Testing Course**